ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 * Hunter's Mark works the same way.
 Cast Hunter's Mark, then use Mark Target to apply the effect to targets.
 * Shield of Faith lasts until long rest and does not require Concentration.
 * Many spells can be upcasted to have multiple targets and will scale to 9th level.
-* Compelled duel makes an enemy want to target you, but it also gives you advantage to hit them.
+* Compelled Duel makes an enemy want to target you, but it also gives you advantage to hit them.
 * Divine Favor's bonus to damage scales with spell level.
 * Ray of Sickness and Ray of Enfeeblement chain to nearby targets, scales with upcasting.